 Travel Nursing With Pets: How And Why To Bring Them On Assignment

-The first few years of our travel nursing adventure, my husband Ryan didn’t have a job so if Pearl (and later, June) wouldn’t have been there I would imagine it would’ve gotten pretty lonely on the days I worked.
-Same goes if you’re traveling solo.
+The first few years of our travel nursing adventure, my husband Ryan didn’t have a job so if Pearl hadn’t been there he might have gotten pretty lonely on the days I worked.
+The same is true if you’re traveling solo.

 A four-legged companion is just what you need to curb any feelings of loneliness or homesickness.
 Nothing feels better than getting home from a long day at work and being greeted so excitedly by little fur-babies that love you so much!
 Also, if you’re stressed out or mad, they’re perfect to vent to because they just listen and look at you and don’t offer any unsolicited advice you probably wouldn’t take anyway.

 Most travelers I know travel with a dog, but that’s not saying you can’t travel with a cat or other animal.
 I actually met a couple who traveled with a cat, a bird, and some sort of lizard.
 They fit all of them with all their stuff in a little Toyota Camry.
 The options are limitless!

 For the last year, Ryan has found odd jobs at all of our locations, so now we’re both at home by ourselves sometimes.
 The girls are not only great binge-watching buddies, but they also help get me off the couch and outside.
 If I’m in a new place with no buddies to hang out with, it’s very easy for me to not even get out of my PJs.